Which trees do best in Tehachapi?

 I had to tell them I'm sorry, but they don't grow up here in the mountains.
 Why not?
-Citrus is damaged when the temperature is 25-27 degrees for three to four hours during the night.
+Citrus is damaged when the temperature is 25-27 degrees for 3 to 4 hours during the night.

 Everyone loves apricots, probably because they flower early.
 What does that tell you?
-I have found a couple of varieties that do well here, including Chinese, Moorpark, Tilton and Apricot Rival (semi-dwarf).
+I have found a couple of varieties that do well here, including Chinese, Moorpark, and Tilton.
 These won't produce every year but, again, we are a late frost area, and won't produce if the flowers freeze.

 Cherries do great in Tehachapi, but not so well at 4,500 feet elevation and up.
-Bing, Lapins, Rainier cherries (my favorite), Stella, Black Pearl, Cherry Gold and Regina are good sweet cherries.
+Bing, Lapins, Rainier cherries (my favorite), and Stella are good sweet cherries.
 Also the pie cherries (sour) do well here.
 Figs, pomegranates, persimmon (Fuju) and fruiting mulberry are worth a try.
 Many grapes do well here, also.

 Some walnuts and almonds are worth trying here.
 Almonds bloom early but most can fruit regardless of how cold it gets.
 They are more frost resistant.
 A lot of people plant them for their flowers.

-Well, I am running out of space and time.
-Thanks for reading this article and if you have any questions, come on in.
-Mountain Gardens Nursery & Pet is located at 503 S. Curry St., Tehachapi, (661) 822-4960.
+Well I am running out of space and time.
+Thanks for reading this article and if you have any questions come on in.

 Mountain Garden Nursery & Pet is located at 503 South Curry St., Tehachapi.
 (661) 822-4960.